cloudflare/gokeyless/README.md

 Instructions for installing Go Keyless from `.deb` and `.rpm` packages can be found at [https://pkg.cloudflare.com](https://pkg.cloudflare.com/).

 ### Source Installation
-Compiling Go Keyless requires Go 1.5.
-Binary distributions can be found at [golang.org/dl](https://golang.org/dl/), under `go1.5`.
+Compiling Go Keyless requires Go 1.7.
+Binary distributions can be found at [golang.org/dl](https://golang.org/dl/).

 Installing the appropriate package for your operating system should leave you with a  [working Go installation](http://golang.org/doc/install) and a properly set `GOPATH`.